January 17th, 2018

 Maine Organic Lenders (MOL) Investment ClubFor more information and to submit an application, click here.

 Recent SMM Buzz

-- CEI Women’s Business Center upcoming Workshops!
+- New CEI Women’s Business Center workshops coming up

 Subscribe to the SMM Blog

 NEW YORK CITY—At an awards dinner last night, Congresswoman Chellie Pingree (D-ME) received a 2017 Leadership Award from the James Beard Foundation for her work on national food system reform.
 “I’m deeply honored to receive a James Beard Leadership Award … Continue reading

 It is with deep sadness that we share the news that Wholesome Wave’s Co-founder and Founding Board Chair Gus Schumacher passed unexpectedly of heart failure Sunday night.
 Wholesome Wave, the good food movement, the agricultural sector, and the world at … Continue reading

 If you missed the recent MPBN Maine Calling (July 17th, 2017) radio show on Food Sovereignty — You can listen to the full show here.

 The Maine Food Strategy summer newsletter is out!